dsebastien/modernWebDevBuild/README.md

 modernWebDevBuild.registerTasks(gulp, options);
 ```

+## Required folder structure and files
+The build tries to provide a flexible structure, but given the technical choices that are embedded, some rules must be respected and the build expects certain folders and files to be present.
+In the future we'll see if we can make this more configurable.

+Mandatory folder structure:

+. (project root)
+ root

 ## Commands
 Once you have added the Modern Web Dev Build to your project, you can list all the available commands using `gulp help`.